DuendeInexistente/Cirque/LandlyLib/war.md

 -------------------------------------------------------------

 [^mouna]:
 A chapel dedicated to the worship of the big brother as ponies perceive him.
-Sometimes it's wrongly seen as opposite of solairs, where the big sister is worshiped in a similar fashion, but historically both worships have been non-exclusive and in some cases even complementary, bar particular incidents such as this and more recent developments followingPatzivota appearing and the Big Brother betraying the duality.
+Sometimes it's wrongly seen as opposite of solairs, where the big sister is worshiped in a similar fashion, but historically both worships have been non-exclusive and in some cases even complementary, bar particular incidents such as this and more recent developments following Patzivota appearing and the Big Brother betraying the duality.

 [^solair]:
 See above.